-- (1) The Water Cycle Study Update 2012 provides a developer's checklist to help ensure that development proposals comply with the above policies. - (2) All development proposals will include a SUDS scheme which supports the findings of the Warwickshire Surface Water Management Plan (SWMP), the National Standards for Sustainable Drainage and Stratford District Council Strategic Flood Risk Assessment (SFRA).
+- (1) The Water Cycle Study Update 2012 provides a developer's checklist to help ensure that development proposals comply with the above policies. - (2) All development proposals will include a SUDS scheme which supports the findings of the Warwickshire Surface Water Management Plan (SWMP), the National Standards for

+Sustainable Drainage and Stratford District Council Strategic Flood Risk Assessment (SFRA).
 Where SUDS are proposed, this must be supported by a groundwater risk assessment, carried out by the developer, to ensure that the groundwater is not polluted.
 Ground water flooding will also be considered where infiltration SUDS is proposed.
-The presence of Nitrate Vulnerable Zones (NVZs) must also be considered as part of the development proposal. - (3) Flooding in green field developments can be avoided by effective master planning of the development site, and may need to include an allowance for managing exceedance flows, if surface water drainage infrastructure is exceeded.
+The presence of Nitrate Vulnerable Zones (NVZs) must also be considered as part of the development proposal.

+- (3) Flooding in green field developments can be avoided by effective master planning of the development site, and may need needs to include an allowance for managing exceedance flows, if surface water drainage infrastructure is exceeded.
 In brownfield development, it may be not possible to achieve this level of protection depending on the nature of the existing risk, but there will be a presumption against building in areas of high risk. - (4) A mixture of infiltration and attenuation SUDS approaches will be suitable across the District.
 Infiltration SUDS will be prioritised where possible.
 This will be confirmed by infiltration tests on site. - (5) Developers will consider the required drainage provision at early stages of the planning application, and strategic provision of surface water drainage infrastructure (e.g. attenuation basins) will be explored.
 A drainage impact assessment will be required to demonstrate that the runoff from the site has been reduced. - (6) Where proposed sites measure one hectare or greater in Flood Zone 1, applications will include a site specific flood risk assessment. - (7) Site specific flood risk assessment will also be required for all proposals for new development (including minor development and change of use) in Flood Zone 2 and 3, or in an area within Flood Zone 1 which has critical drainage problems (as notified to Local Planning Authority by the Environment Agency); and where proposed development or a change of use to a more vulnerable class may be subject to a other source of flooding.
+The Environment Agency promotes flood risk measures that include wetland habitat creation, including through the use of woody debris upstream, to ensure that flood management solutions are consistent with biodiversity needs.